 - Prototype and documentation.
 Your prototype and its documentation, in its final (perhaps improved) form.
 If you coded your prototype, create a github repo to hold it, and submit the URL.
 Ideally this should be public on github.com; though private (visible to instructor and TA) on github.ncsu.edu is acceptable if necessary.

 - Site post.
-Post your project's name, a short description and a representative image (not your thumbmail) to the course site with the tag "projects" and title prefix "Project: ".
-In your description, link to your presentation, video, stage reports and prototype -- as well as any working live site and repo.
-One member of your team should contact the TA to gain permission to post to the site, then click on "New Post".
+Post your project's name, a short description and a representative image to the course site with the tag "projects" and title prefix "Project: ".
+In your description, link to your presentation, video, reports and prototype -- as well as any working live site and repo.
+One member of your team will need to contact the TA to gain permission to post to the site.

 Final Project Deliverables